FernandoWelzel/embedded-project/README.md

 The FPGA we are using is the NEXYS A7.
 The boards are numbered A7-2 and A7-3 and 2 4GB SD cards.

+# Compilation

+- Go to lowrisc_DATE2020 and source set_env.sh
+- Go to TPSoC_Resources/TP3ANew and source sourceme.sh

 # Project description

 - Bootloader: Jumps to the SD card, DDR or ...